 480-54-030 Duty to provide access; make-ready work; timelines

-(1) A facility utility shall provide other utilities or licensees with nondiscriminatory access for attachments to or in any pole, duct, conduit, or right-of-way the facility utility owns or controls.
-A facility utility may deny such access on a nondiscriminatory basis where there is insufficient capacity or for reasons of safety, reliability, and generally applicable engineering principles.
+(1) An owner shall provide other utilities or licensees with nondiscriminatory access for attachments to or in any pole, duct, or conduit the owner owns or controls.
+An owner may deny such access on a nondiscriminatory basis where there is insufficient capacity or for reasons of safety, reliability, and generally applicable engineering principles.

 (2) All rates, terms, and conditions made, demanded, or received by any utility for any attachment by a licensee or by a utility must be fair, just, reasonable, and sufficient.
-Parties may mutually agree on terms for attachment to or in poles, ducts, conduits, or rights-of-way that differ from those in this chapter.
+Parties may mutually agree on terms for attachment to or in poles, ducts, or conduits that differ from those in this chapter.
 In the event of disputes submitted for commission resolution, any party advocating rates, terms, or conditions that vary from

-the rules in this chapter bears the burden to prove those rates, terms, or conditions are fair, just, reasonable, and sufficient
+the rules in this chapter bears the burden to prove those rates, terms, or conditions are fair, just, reasonable, and sufficient.

-(3) A utility or licensee must submit a written application to a facility utility to request access to its facilities.
-The facility utility must survey the facilities identified in the application and respond in writing to requests for access to those facilities within 45 days from the date the facility utility receives a complete application, except as otherwise provided in this section.
-A complete application is an application that provides the information necessary to enable the facility utility to survey the facilities to or in which the requester seeks to attach.
+(3) A utility or licensee must submit a written application to an owner to request access to its pole or conduit.
+The owner may survey the pole or conduit identified in the application.
+The owner must respond in writing to such requests within 45 days from the date the owner receives a complete application.
+A complete application is an application that provides the information necessary to enable the owner to evaluate the pole or conduit to or in which the requester seeks to attach.

-(4) If the facility utility denies the request for access in whole or in part, the facility utility’s written response to the application must include an explanation of the reasons for the denial.
+(4) If the owner denies the request for access in whole or in part, the owner’s written response to the application must include an explanation of the reasons for the denial.
 Such a response must include all relevant evidence and information supporting the denial.

-(5) To the extent that it grants the requested access, the facility utility’s written response must inform the attacher of the results of the review of the application, including but not necessarily limited to a notification that the facility utility has completed a survey of the facilities identified in the application.
-Within 14 days of providing its written response, the facility utility must provide an estimate of charges to perform all necessary make- ready work.
+(5) To the extent that it grants the requested access, the owner’s written response must inform the licensee of the results of the review of the application.
+Within 14 days of providing its written response, the owner must provide an estimate of charges to perform make- ready work on or in the owner’s pole or conduit.

-(a) An attacher may accept an estimate of charges to perform make-ready work and submit payment to the facility utility any time after receipt of the estimate but before the facility utility withdraws the estimate.
+(a) A licensee must accept or reject an estimate of charges to perform make-ready work within 14 days of receipt of the estimate.

-(b) A facility utility may withdraw an outstanding estimate of charges to perform make-ready work beginning 14 days after the facility utility provides the estimate to the attacher.
+(b) An owner may withdraw an outstanding estimate of charges to perform make-ready work beginning 14 days after the owner provides the estimate to the licensee.

-(6) Upon receipt of payment of the estimated charges for make-ready work, the facility utility shall provide written notice to all known entities with existing attachments on the facilities that may be affected by the make-ready work.
+(6) The owner shall provide written notice to known occupants with existing attachments on or in the pole or conduit affected by the owner’s make-ready work.
+To the extent make-ready work is required of other occupants, the licensee shall be solely responsible for coordinating with those occupants.

 (a) For attachments in the communications space, the notice shall:

-(i) Specify where and what make-ready work will be performed.
+(i) Specify where and what make-ready work the owner will perform on or in its own pole or conduit.

-(ii) Set a date for completion of make-ready work that is no later than 60 days after the notice is sent (or 105 days in the case of larger orders, as described in subsection (f) of this section).
-For good cause shown, the facility utility may extend completion of the make-ready work by an additional 15 days.
+(ii) Set a date for completion of owner’s make-ready work that is no later than 60 days after the notice is sent (or 105 days in the case of applications involving more than 50 poles).
+For good cause shown, the owner may extend completion of the make-ready work by an additional 15 days.

-(iii) State that any entity with an existing attachment may modify that attachment consistent with the specified make-ready work before the date set for completion of that work.
+(iii) State that any licensee is to coordinate with any occupant with an existing attachment, the need to modify their attachment(s) in order for licensee to attach before the date set for completion of that work.